 The percentage growth calculator is a great tool to check simple problems.
-It can even be used to solve more complex problems involve percent increase.
-The percentage calculator is also useful in this type of problem.
+It can even be used to solve more complex problems that involve percent increase.
+You may also find the percentage calculator is also useful in this type of problem.

 If you want to know how to calculate percent decrease, we follow a very similar process as percent increase.
 Notice the slight modification of the formula: